 Including 2015 winners of the MacRobert Award the UKs most prestigious prize for engineering innovation “For the Innovation of Digital Displacement® Hydraulic Transmission”.

-Peter started his career in embedded software and electronics, then moved into developing applications and test rigs.
-After a diversion where he spent time developing pumps for Americas Cup Foiling Cats. he got banned for providing too much of a technical advantage.
+Peter started his career in embedded software and electronics, before a move into developing applications and test rigs.
+After a diversion where he spent time developing pumps for Americas Cup Foiling Cats, he was banned for providing too much of a technical advantage.
 Here he realised the incredible versatility of Digital Displacement® technology and decided to help make it fly.

 Dr Uwe Stein

 Uwe graduated with an engineering diploma in Germany and holds a PhD from the University of Edinburgh.
 He was instrumental in the growth of Flowcopter’s predecessor, Artemis Intelligent Power, its sale to MHI in 2009, and further growth over the next 10 years.

 Alongside his work at Artemis, Uwe started Knocktop Ltd in 2011 and has since grown this company to be a recognised manufacturer of high-end home barista products.
 Uwe is now utilising his extensive entrepreneurial experience in Flowcopter to make the platform ready for commercial production.